 Weight: 0.2 ounces (per bud); 2 ounces (charging case)

 Still, that’s with an emphasis on “premium.”
 This is one mighty pricey set of buds, even next to Apple’s AirPods Pro.
 And yet, as our Sennheiser Momentum True Wireless 2 review will explain, there’s enough in the way of rich sound quality and advanced features that it’s a worthwhile investment.
 In fact, the True Wireless 2 earns a spot on our best wireless earbuds list.

 Sennheiser Momentum True Wireless 2 review: Price and availability

 The Sennheiser Momentum True Wireless 2 is available in either black or white.
 The black buds come with a dark grey charging case, while the white option’s case is a lighter grey.

 Like its cousin, the Sennheiser Momentum 3 Wireless, this set of buds is not cheap.
-The MSRP is $299, but a lot of retailers sell it for $249, including Amazon and Walmart.
+The MSRP is $299, but a lot of retailers sell it for $249, including Amazon (opens in new tab) and Walmart (opens in new tab).
 That’s still big money for a pair of true wireless earbuds but it at least brings the Momentum True Wireless 2 in line with the $249 AirPods Pro.